soxueren/atsd/api/sql/examples/filter-by-series-tag.md

 # Filter by Series Tag

-Filter by entity and series tag using the following expression.
+Filter by entity and series tag using the `LIKE` pattern.

 ## Query